-Use timing exceptions to overwrite the default behavior of the design path.
+If any paths in your design exhibit a different behavior, you must use timing exceptions to overwrite the default behavior.
 Timing exceptions include:

-- Setting multicycle constraint to specify paths that (by design) will take more than one cycle. - Setting a false path constraint to identify paths that must not be included in the timing analysis or the optimization flow. - Setting a maximum delay constraint on specific paths to relax or to tighten the original clock constraint requirement.
+- Setting a false path constraint to identify non sensitizable paths that should not be included in the analysis or the optimization flow. - Setting a maximum delay constraint on specific paths to relax or tighten the original clock constraint requirement on them. - Setting a multicycle constraint to specify paths that by design will take more than one cycle to exchange data between sequential components.